 Basic life model concepts.
-Probabilistic life models, for components with both time independent and time dependent loads.
+Probabilistic life models, for components with both time-independent and time-dependent loads.
 Data analysis, parametric and nonparametric estimation of basic time-to-failure distributions.
 Data analysis for systems.
 Accelerated life models.
 Repairable systems modeling.

 ENRE 641 – Probabilistic Physics of Failure and Accelerated Testing (3 credits)

 Models for life testing at constant stress.
 Graphical and analytical methods.
 Test plans for accelerated testing.
 Competing failure modes and size effects.
-Models and data analyses for step and time varying stresses.
+Models and data analyses for step and time-varying stresses.
 Optimizing of test plans

 ENRE 645 – HUMAN RELIABILITY ANALYSIS (3 credits) Prerequisites: ENRE 600 and ENRE 602; or permission of department.

 Credit will be granted for only one of the following: ENRE 645, or ENSE 606.
-Methods of solving practical human reliability problems, the THERP, SLIM, OAT, and SHARP methods, performance shaping factors, human machine systems analysis, distribution of human performance. and uncertainty bounds, skill levels, source of human error probability data, examples and case studies.
+Methods of solving practical human reliability problems, the THERP, SLIM, OAT, and SHARP methods, performance shaping factors, human-machine systems analysis, distribution of human performance. and uncertainty bounds, skill levels, source of human error probability data, examples and case studies.

 ENRE 648 – SPECIAL PROBLEMS IN RELIABILITY ENGINEERING (1-6 credits)

 Repeatable to 6 credits if content differs.
 For students who have definite plans for individual study of faculty-approved problems.
-Credit given according to extent of work.
+Credit given according to the extent of work.